 Always ensure you read the full safety data sheet carefully and follow the recommendations within.
 It should not replace the need for a risk assessment and should only be used to guide your own thorough evaluation.

 Hughes supply to numerous industries, here we’ve outlined some of the most common hazardous substances they encounter.
 It is clear to see why safety showers and/or eye washes are a necessity in these environments.

-In the chemical SDS, under first aid in the event of a spill or splash, it may mention flushing with a ‘large amount of water’.
+In the chemical SDS, under first aid in the event of a spill or splash, it may mention flushing with a 'large amount of water'.
 Some may specify an amount of time, usually 15 minutes.
-European and international standards do recommend the full 15 minutes of flushing to ensure full decontamination.
+European and international standards do recommend the full 15 minutes of flushing to ensure a full decontamination.